Clear Lake Superior water at Blackrocks Beach

 Recent Articles – Join in my Adventures!

-Recommended Outdoor Adventures
+Recommended Adventures

 One of my favorite places to hike, bike, and otherwise enjoy the outdoors is Marquette, Michigan, in the heart of the Upper Peninsula.
 For more information on outdoor recreation, trail systems, scenic views, great restaurants, culture, and unique lodging options in Marquette, check out my 2026 Adventure Guide: Recreation, Culture, and Food in Marquette, Michigan.